-(a) Not be larger than 600mm x 450mm.

-- (b) Be in compliance with the Signs By-laws. - (c) Be placed either on the wall of a Building within the site or on the boundary wall or fence adjacent to the entrance to a site, and - (d) Be of material and style which shall complement the character of the dwelling and shall entail all information as stipulated in the norms and standards section of this Policy.
+- (a) Not be larger than 600mm x 450mm. - (b) Comply with the Msunduzi Signs By-law. - (c) Be placed either on the wall of a Building within the site or on the boundary wall or fence adjacent to the entrance to a site, and - (d) Be of material and style which shall complement the character of the dwelling and shall entail all information as stipulated in the norms and standards section of this Policy.

-4.4 Health Requirements
+9.4 Health Requirements